ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

       this by generating 16 random bytes using a cryptographically secure random number generator.

-[Note/TODO: it's important that the _Client_ chooses the report ID.
-We use the report ID as the nonce, and VDAF-04 will include some guidance explaining that if the report ID is chosen with knowledge of the VDAF verify key, privacy could be violated.
-For that reason, we can't allow either aggregator to choose report IDs.]

     * `time` is the time at which the report was generated.
 The Client SHOULD round this value down to the nearest multiple of the task's `time_precision` in order to ensure that that the timestamp cannot be used